Shadow-Song/CV/CV - en_US/cv.typ

 #sidebar(withLine: true, sideWidth: 15%)[
   2021.09 - 2024.06

   2024.09 - 2025.06

+  2025.09 - 2026.09
 ][
   *Ocean University of China* · School of Computer Science · Computer Science and Technology

-  *Heriot-Watt University* · School of Mathematical and Computer Sciences · Engineering in Robotics ]
+  *Heriot-Watt University* · School of Mathematical and Computer Sciences · BEng Robotics

+  *The University of Manchester* · MSc Advanced Computer Science ]